The Nature of Man

 While “God is a Spirit” (John 4:24), man is a soul and souls do die “the soul that sinneth, it shall die” (Ezekiel 18:4).
 A soul is not immortal by nature, or it could not experience death.
 Jesus, declared, in Matthew 10:28, “And fear not them which kill the body … but rather fear him which is able to destroy both soul and body in hell.”
-The soul will die in the fires of hell.
+The soul of a wicked person will die in the fires of hell.

 James wrote, “For as the body without the spirit is dead, so faith without works is dead also” (James 2:26).
 The word “spirit” has a marginal reference which reads, “or breath.”
 The actual root word in the Greek is “pneuma,” a word which means “breath” or “air.”
 But that same Greek word “pneuma” also has another meaning.
 It means “spirit.”
 For example, the Greek term for “Holy Spirit” is “Hagios pneumatos,” “Holy Breath” or “Holy Spirit.”

 You will notice that the words “breath” and “spirit” are often used interchangeably in the Bible.
 Job said, “All the while my breath is in me, and the spirit of God is in my nostrils” (Job 27:3).
 Job was describing the same thing by the words “breath” and “spirit.”
 Man has only breath in his nostrils.
 In fact, that is what God breathed into man’s nostrils at the time of creation.
 The marginal note for Genesis 7:22 refers to the breath of life as “the breath of the spirit of life.”

 The psalmist describes death in these words, “Thou takest away their breath, they die, and return to their dust.
 Thou sendest forth thy spirit, they are created” (Psalm 104:29, 30).
 Here the order is reversed, and their breath returns to God at death.
 Solomon said the spirit returns.
 Here God gives the spirit to create, but Genesis says He gave the breath to create.
 It only makes sense when we understand that the two words are used interchangeably and mean the same thing.

 Millions have accepted the false, traditional view that God put a soul into the body to create man.
 This is based entirely upon the common, erroneous doctrine of all non-Christian religions.
 In the Bible, except in poetical or allegorical usage, the soul does not go in and out of the body; neither does it have an independent existence outside of the body.
 The fact is, the soul is the conscious life which resulted when God added the breath or spirit to the body.

 In His service,